FoxoTech/methylprep/docs/methpype_tutorial.md

 ```
 ![Fig.13](https://github.com/LifeEGX/methpype/tree/master/docs/tutorial_figs/fig13.png)

 Multidimensional scaling is a technique to measure the level of simularity between samples.
-Any samples that are found to be a specified number of standard deviations away from the mean of samples are filtered out; by default `filter_stdev=1.5`, which is known as the scaling factor. `beta_mds_plot` returns a dataframe with the retained samples, as well as a dataframe containing those to be removed.
+Any samples that are found to be a specified number of standard deviations away from the mean of samples are filtered out; by default `filter_stdev=1.5`, which is known as the scaling factor. `beta_mds_plot` returns a data frame with the retained samples, as well as a data frame containing those to be removed.
 The MDS plot is shown to visualize how similar samples are; retained samples are plotted in red and removed are in blue.

 ```python
 >>> mds_filtered, mds_excluded = methQC.beta_mds_plot(betas, filter_stdev=1.5)